Websters Lawyers is proud of its South Australian roots and strong local focus, so it’s only natural that we support causes with similar values.

 The Seven News Young Achiever Awards is such a cause.
 The Awards acknowledge, encourage and promote the achievements of young people in South Australia.
 It’s a fantastic platform to showcase the best local talent and achievements in a range of areas.

-Websters Lawyers Service to the Community Award
+Websters Lawyers have also previously sponsored the Service to the Community Award

 People who contribute to community services and activities are the heartbeat of our society and without them many essential services would not exist.
 Not only do these people have the skills and commitment to get involved, but they are so often motivated by a desire to make a genuine difference to the lives of others.
 In young people in particular, we see community supporters who are passionate and energised by the essential work that they do.